mdn/content/files/en-us/learn/css/building_blocks/box_model_tasks/index.md

 1. Put your work into an online shareable editor such as [CodePen](https://codepen.io/), [jsFiddle](https://jsfiddle.net/), or [Glitch](https://glitch.com/).
 You can write the code yourself, or use the starting point files linked to in the above sections.
 2. Write a post asking for assessment and/or help at the [MDN Discourse forum Learning category](https://discourse.mozilla.org/c/mdn/learn/250).
 Your post should include:

-    - A descriptive title such as "Assessment wanted for box model skill test 1".
+    - A descriptive title such as "Assessment wanted for The box model skill test 1".
     - Details of what you have already tried, and what you would like us to do, e.g. if you are stuck and need help, or want an assessment.
     - A link to the example you want to be assessed or need help with, in an online shareable editor (as mentioned in step 1 above).
 This is a good practice to get into — it's very hard to help someone with a coding problem if you can't see their code.
     - A link to the actual task or assessment page, so we can find the question you want help with.